TundraGreen/Localization-Editor/ReadMe.txt

 Version 1.1 (Build 2)
 	Add config.php file with a list of known localization databases.
 	Added drop down list of databases on index page.
-	These changes makes it easier to maintain several different localization databases.
+	These changes make it easier to maintain several different localization databases.
 Version 1.0.1 (Build 1)
 	Simplified project directory structure
 	Simplified and modified build.xml